This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

-The famous Spanish festivals are one of the most insane traditions you can experience in your life.
+Spanish festivals are one of the most insane traditions you can experience in your life.
 Whether it’s about tomatoes, bulls, patios, or Easter, they all share the same: craziness and a lot of fun.
+I had the chance to be part of these festivals.
+My favorite was La Tomatina and Festival de Patios in Cordoba.
+But all of them have something special.

-I am giving you insights into the top 6 famous Spanish festivals that you should experience once in your lifetime.
-Ready to plan your next vacation in Spain to be part of one of these famous Spanish festivals?
+So below, I’m giving you insights into the top 6 famous Spanish festivals that I believe you should also experience once in your lifetime.
+Ready to plan your next vacation in Spain to be part of one of these Spanish traditions?

 Let’s get into it.